Punktum-dk/whois-service-specification/README.md

 <a id="resources"></a>
 ## Resources

-Resources for DK Hostmaster WHOIS support can be found below.
+Resources for Punktum dk WHOIS support can be found below.

 <a id="mailing-list"></a>
 ### Mailing list

-DK Hostmaster operates a mailing list for discussion and inquiries about the DK Hostmaster WHOIS service.
+Punktum dk operates a mailing list for discussion and inquiries about the Punktum dk WHOIS service.
 To subscribe to this list, write to the address below and follow the instructions.
 Please note that the list is for technical discussion only, any issues beyond the scope of technical discussion will not be responded to.

-Please report any issues via the designated channels and they will be passed on to the appropriate entities within DK Hostmaster A/S.
+Please report any issues via the designated channels and they will be passed on to the appropriate entities within Punktum dk A/S.

 - `tech-discuss+subscribe@liste.dk-hostmaster.dk`